pipi0425/Simple-Games-2.0/README.md

 # Terminal Games 2.0

+## Update 2020/01/20
+Currently don't have time to work on this...
+Maybe this is another abandoned project...
+Or maybe I will come back a few months later...

+## General Info
 This is the reforged version of Simple Games (which was abandoned...).

 This program is made with C++, while using similar libraries from last one, as well as some codes and ideas from the previous repo.